jayson147/risk-analysis/README.md

 # Risk Analysis

-Involves a few tasks:
+## Involves a few tasks:
-- Task 1 : Calculation of Annualised Loss Expectancy (ALE)
+- Task 1: Calculation of Annualised Loss Expectancy (ALE)
-- Task 2: Probability thoery
+- Task 2: Probability theory
 - Task 3: Linear Regression and Linear Programming in understanding the safeguard effects of security controls